Call for more adaptive events at Highland Games

 Para athletes and wounded armed forces personnel from the UK, US, Australia and France competed.

-Wounded Warriors have praised Stirling Highland Games president Matt McGrandles and his team following Mey Highland Games' example.
+Wounded Highlanders have praised Stirling Highland Games president Matt McGrandles and his team following Mey Highland Games' example.

 Many of Scotland's games are taking place this summer for the first time since the start of the Covid pandemic.